Powerlearnproject/se-day1-assignment-Mowane/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+Explain what software engineering is and discuss its importance in the technology industry. software engineering is the process of designing,building,testing and maintaining software Softwareengineerng ensures security by focusing on considerations including authentication,authorisation and focusing on a wide range of activities to secure privacy in the prevalence of cyber threats
+It fuels innovation and create new solutions to through analysis of problems and creating groundbreaking appsand aasociate apps to solve daily life problems.
+Software engineering has enabled unpredecented innovation from heathcare, finance by bringing in neccessary tools in such areas.

 Identify and describe at least three key milestones in the evolution of software engineering.
+Early programming languages including Fortran and COBOL was a significant step towards more accessible programming.
+Object Oriented Programming allowed for modular, reusable code by modelling real world entities as object impacting software design and maintainability.
+Agile methodologies including scrum and Kanban emphasized iterative development, flexibility and collaboration providing a more responsive approach to software development compared to traditional waterfall models.
 List and briefly explain the phases of the Software Development Life Cycle.